Joon-Klaps/viralgenie/docs/workflow/assembly_polishing.md

 Contigs can be extended using [SSPACE Basic](https://github.com/nsoranzo/sspace_basic) with the `--skip_sspace_basic false` parameter.
 SSPACE is a tool for scaffolding contigs using paired-end reads.
 It is modified from SSAKE assembler and has the feature of extending contigs using reads that are unmappable in the contig assembly step.
 To maximize its efficiency, consider specifying the arguments `--read_distance`, `--read_distance_sd`, and `--read_orientation`.
 For more information on these arguments, see the [parameters assembly section](../parameters.md#assembly).

-> The extension of contigs is ran by default, to skip this step, use `--skip_sspace_basic`.
+> The extension of contigs is run by default, to skip this step, use `--skip_sspace_basic`.

 ## 3. Coverage calculation